 Seattle Cancer Care Alliance (SCCA) and Fred Hutchinson Cancer Research Center have a dedicated Long-Term Follow-Up (LTFU) Program designed to provide lifelong support to people who have had a bone marrow transplant.
 This includes approximately 5,500 patients, both children and adults, some of whom had a transplant more than 30 years ago.

 When Does Long-Term Follow-Up Start?

-In the first two to three months after your transplant, you will receive direct care in a dedicated post-transplant clinic from one of the four transplant teams.
+In the first months after your transplant, you will receive direct care in a dedicated post-transplant clinic from one of the transplant teams at SCCA.
 Typically, we discharge patients from this early post-transplant service to their referring doctor for ongoing follow-up care one month after an autologous transplant and three months after an allogeneic transplant.
 Once you are discharged, you become an LTFU patient.

 In preparation for your discharge, we will give you a comprehensive transplant departure evaluation to:

 - Check the status of the disease for which you had your transplant.

 - Screen you for chronic graft-versus-host disease, if you had an allogeneic transplant.